-The services and It is ant infrastructure that are or will be available to meet the demands arising from the proposal and any proposed financial
+The services and infrastructure that are or will be available to meet the demands arising from the proposal and any proposed financial arrangements for infrastructure provision?

 The services and It is anticipated that there would be sufficient future infrastructure to support the proposed development given its location within a strategic will be available to meet.